 Coriander is a name for the seeds of the cilantro plant, which is itself called coriander in many parts of the world.
-Coriander seeds are especially well-known for their use in Indian and Latin American foods, but they can also be found in various Asian and Middle Eastern cuisines.
-Ground coriander seed sometimes shows up as one of the spices in popular American dry rub mixes.
-In order to get the best results from coriander your dishes, you will want to observe the following tips for using it.
+Coriander seeds are especially well-known for their use in Indian, Latin American, and Middle Eastern foods, but they can also be found in various recipes from around the world, from soups and curries to salads and marinades.
+In order to get the best results from coriander seeds your dishes, you will want to observe the following tips for using it.
+If you’re looking for cilantro, see our cilantro dos and don’ts here.

 Do toast or fry the seeds before using them.